Sunday, April 12, 2015

 Regulus is also talked about in a rather minor first season episode of STTNG, “The Vengeance Factor.”

-Our current target also comes up in a STDS9 show, “Fascination,” as the location of the Regulus III Science Academy.
+Our current target also came up in a STDS9 show, “Fascination,” as the location of the Regulus III Science Academy.

 Aldebaran, a huge, red K5III star couldn’t be more different from the blue stars we’ve visited so far.
 They are young and it is old, having moved off the Main Sequence and swollen to a huge diameter, almost 45 times that of the Sun.
 In the eyepiece, it is glorious, a shimmering orange vision.